History of the Cleveland Guardians

 The Cleveland Guardians are a professional baseball team based in Cleveland, Ohio.
 They are in the Central Division of Major League Baseball's American League.
 Since 1994, they have played in Progressive Field.
 The Cleveland team originated in 1900 as the Lake Shores, when the American League (AL) was officially a minor league.
 One of the AL's eight charter franchises, the major league incarnation of the club was founded in Cleveland in 1901.

-1894–1946: Beginning to middle
+1896–1946: Beginning to middle

-The Grand Rapids Rustlers were founded in Michigan in 1894 and were in the Western League.
+The Columbus Buckeyes were founded in Ohio in 1896 and were part of the Western League.
+In 1897 the team changed their name to the Columbus Senators.
+In the middle of the 1899 season, the Senators made a swap with the Grand Rapids Furniture Makers (see Grand Rapids (baseball)) of the Interstate League; the Columbus Senators would become the Grand Rapids Prodigals and play in the Western League, and the Grand Rapids Furniture Makers would become the Columbus Senators and play in the Interstate League.
+Often confused with the previous Western League team that played in Grand Rapids 1894-1897 that had since moved to play in Omaha, Nebraska and St. Joseph, Missouri in 1898 before settling in Buffalo, New York in 1899, the Grand Rapids Prodigals finished the 1899 season in the Western League to become the Grand Rapids franchise to be relocated to Cleveland the following season.
 In 1900 the team moved to Cleveland and was called the Cleveland Lake Shores.
 Around the same time Ban Johnson changed the name of his minor league Western League to the American League.
 In 1900 the American League was still considered a minor league.
 In 1901 Cleveland franchise was called the "Bluebirds" or "Blues", when the American League broke with the National Agreement and declared itself a competing Major League.
 The Cleveland franchise was among its eight charter members.